Collection of documents related to Texas lawyer Renne Allred Jr.'s insurance cases in the 1950s.

 Renne Allred, Jr. was a lawyer serving in Texas as prosecuting attorney of Montague County (1927-1928), district judge of Rusk and Gregg Counties (1932-1934) and attorney for the receiver of Texas Insolvent Insurance Company (1940-1954).
 He was particularly involved with insurance cases, and his investigation of the first Texas insurance scandals led to closer regulation of insurance companies.
 Allred was also involved with Texas Democratic politics.
 His brother James Allred was the Governor of Texas fromn1935-1939.

-Reproduction and publication of materials in this collection are subject to the policies of the UNT Archives and Rare Books department.
+Reproduction and publication of materials in this collection are subject to the policies of the UNT Special Collections department.
 Copyright restrictions may apply.

 Physical Access Note:

 This collection is stored off-site and requires a minimum of 24 hour notice prior to use.

 Depending on any access restrictions noted above, you may be able to request items be

 delivered to our reading room, or that we make reproductions for you.

 Just click on either the or

 icons in the listings below to be routed to our request form.